camnick/kloudformation/readme.md

   Attaches an EBS Volume to an EC2 Instance.
 #### Spec Fields:
 ```
-  - devicePath
+  - devicePath # string
-  - volumeName # k8s name of the AWS Volume
+  - volumeName # string- k8s name of the AWS Volume
-  - ec2InstanceName # k8s of the AWS EC2 instance to attach to
+  - ec2InstanceName # string- k8s of the AWS EC2 instance to attach to
 ```
 #### Dependencies:
   - Volume